schvoy/mail-template-bundle/README.md

 > The bundle use by default the `MailTemplateBundle` translation domain

-#### Override default email template
+### Override default email template

 The bundle use a default email template from the bundle: `@MailTemplate/mail/base_template.html.twig`, which is generated via mjml.

 > You can also find the original mjml file here: `@MailTemplate/mail/base_template.html.twig.mjml`, so you can generate your own base template with mjml.
+Check the [mjml project here](https://mjml.io/).

 You have two options to override it:

-1. With bundle template override in your application: https://symfony.com/doc/current/bundles/override.html#templates

-   > Make your own template for the following path: 'templates/bundles/MailTemplateBundle/mail/base_template.html.twig'
+1. With bundle template override in your application: https://symfony.com/doc/current/bundles/override.html#templates Make your own template for the following path: 'templates/bundles/MailTemplateBundle/mail/base_template.html.twig'

-2. In your `MailType` override the `getTemplatePath` with your desired template path
+2. In your `MailType` you can override the `getTemplatePath` with your desired template path.

-   > With this option you can use different templates for each email in your project
+   With this option you can use different templates for each email in your project

-### Doctrine based emails
+## Doctrine based emails

 Doctrine based emails can be easily used to send translated emails and managed dynamically from database.

-To use it you need to follow some configuration:
+### Configuration for Doctrine based emails

 1. Implement `Schvoy\MailTemplateBundle\MailTemplateEntityInterface` as a new entity in your application